Jonas-DL/Hugging-Rain-Man/README.md

 that our dataset is limited to children aged 2-12 years, the model’s ability to generalize to individuals outside of this age range may also be compromised.
-Researchers using this dataset and model should be mindful of these factors, as the results may not fully represent broader, more diverse populations.
+Researchers using this dataset and model should be mindful of these factors, as the model may not fully generalize to broader, more diverse populations.

 ### User-friendly Integrated Demo for AU Detection (Windows)
 For users unfamiliar with environment setup, we offer a user-friendly integrated demo for **Windows** based on the MAE series models.